Discord4J/Discord4J/command/README.md

-# Discord4J Commands
+# Discord4J Command
-The `commands` module provides a set of low-level abstractions for implementing commands.
+The `command` module provides a set of low-level abstractions for implementing commands.
 This module provides a suitable API for both users trying to add commands to their bot and for users trying to create a high-level command abstraction.